<aside>

 Disclaimer: All to the best of our knowledge.

-Early research related to temporal graphs (not considering the flow over time discussed e.g. by Ford and Fulkerson in 1962):
+Networks that change over time have been studied by different disciplines with diverse motivations.
+The following is a list of early research that is related to the present-day concept of temporal graphs (not considering the flow over time discussed by Ford and Fulkerson in 1962):

 - 1966 Cooke and Halsey analysed shortest temporal trips where the travel times on every edge change over (discrete) time steps, are directed and can be set to $\infty$ to signify that this edge is not present at a certain time step.

-- number of edges needed to realize a $\mathsf{TC}$ (temporally connected) graph
+- What is the number of edges needed to realize a temporally connected graph (every vertex can reach every other vertex)

 - flooding/exploring a graph with information via phone calls